IN THIS ARTICLE:

 Feeling weak, tired, dizzy, or having trouble concentrating?
 Your body may not have enough iron (in other words: you may be iron deficient).

-Iron deficiency, known as anemia, occurs more frequently in women than men and impacts the amount of oxygen that can travel to your major organs and brain.
+Iron deficiency occurs more frequently in women than men and impacts the amount of oxygen that can travel to your major organs and brain.

 Adding iron to your diet can help boost your performance, mood, and readiness.